Optimal Chebyshev Smoothers and One-sided V-cycles: Conclusions

 In this work, we explore the use of one-sided V-cycle using Chebyshev smoothing as a preconditioner, both in a 2D finite difference example, as well as a pMG preconditioner for the pressure Poisson equation arising from the spectral element discretization of the NS equation.
 Further, we explore the efficacy of novel Chebyshev smoothers based on the work of Lottes \cite{lottes2022optimal} and demonstrate their improvement over the 1st-kind Chebyshev smoothers.
 This improvement enables increased solver performance, especially at high Chebyshev degrees.
 The benefit to this approach is further decreasing the coarse grid cost.

-The authors plan on applying the Lottes's novel Chebyshev smoothers to AMG solvers.
+The authors plan on applying the Lottes's novel Chebyshev smoothers to AMG solvers, such as BoomerAMG \cite{yang2002boomeramg} and Trilinos/MueLu \cite{prokopenko2014muelu}.
 The application of this work are two fold.
 First, improved AMG solvers will benefit the low-order SEMFEM preconditioning strategy for high-order finite elements.
 Secondly, improvements in AMG solvers will benefit the overall solver community.
 The authors also plan on applying the ideas developed herein to larger problems.